ErfanDL/ESP_OTA_Dashboard/README.md

 Open a web browser and visit **http://localhost:3000** to access the login page.

-## Default username and password Login page
+## Default username and password for Login page
 default username and password for login page is: **admin**

-you can change the default username and password by editing the lines 40 and 41 in index.js server file.
+you can change the default username and password by editing the lines 40 and 41 in the index.js server file.

 ## Default password for the Flash Firmware and Flush All Devices
 the default password for the Flash Firmware and Flush All Devices is: **admin**

-you can also modiy it on line 63 in index.js server file
+you can also modiy it on line 63 in the index.js server file.